Classes for all the things?

 Well, the first thing that comes to mind, of course, good old functions.
-Functions are universal, everybody understand them, even new programmers that don't yet get all the fancy concepts about OOP get plain old functions.
+Functions are universal, everybody understands them, even new programmers that don't yet get all the fancy concepts about OOP, get plain old functions.

 Keep in mind, I'm not saying that classes don't have their place in our code, but rather that maybe we don't need them quite as often as we might think.